cyclotron3k/ret/README.md

 Do you use Perl's Storable a lot?
 I do.
 And sometimes I need a way to quickly view or edit the store files.

-This s a little tool I threw together to enable that.
+This is a little tool I threw together to enable that.

 To view the contents of a store file: